arashkaffamanesh/multipass-rke-rancher/README.md

-# Rancher Kubernetes Engine and Rancher Server on Multipass VMs
+# Rancher Kubernetes Engine and Rancher Server on Multipass VMs on your local machine

 ## Who should use this?

-Those who'd like to get familiar with Rancher Kubernetes Engine and Rancher Server on their local machine using Multipass VMs.
+Those Ops or sometimes Devs who'd like to get familiar with a full-fledged Rancher Kubernetes Engine and Rancher Server on their local machine using Multipass VMs to reduce your cloud costs.

 ## Prerequisites

-Multipass
+Multipass running on your lcal machine:

 https://github.com/CanonicalLtd/multipass

 This setup was tested on MacOS, but should work on Linux or Windows too.